gabydi106/travel/README.md

 # http://gabydi106.github.io/travel

-Travel log and documentation of my globe trotting adventures.
+### Travel log and documentation of my globe trotting adventures.

+When people rely on techology to remember for them, it can have a negative impact on how well they remember their experiences.
+Previous studies have suggested that reviewing old photos can help us remember, but only if we spend long enough doing it.

+**'In order to remember, we have to access and interact with the photos, rather than just amass them,' said Dr Henkel.**

 ### Screenshot